Last updated on April 13, 2026

 Atraxa, Grand Unifier

 Atraxa, Grand Unifier is topping off Standard ramp decks, but its impact extends well beyond Magic’s smallest format.
-Decks in all sorts of formats with the means to cheat this beater into play can casually draw a fresh hand.
-Phyrexia's mascot isn't the most popular creature to cheat into play, but it’s certainly relevant.
+Decks in all sorts of formats with the means to cheat Magic's most powerful angel into play can casually draw a fresh hand.
+Phyrexia's mascot isn't the most popular creature to cheat into play, but it’s certainly relevant, and it's among the best 4-color commanders in the game.

 Devoted Druid